EVA-3D/easy-mod/readme.md

 ## Where to get one

-I'm happy to anounce that Rat Rig decided to sell thier V-core with Easy Mod out of the box.
+I'm happy to anounce that Rat Rig decided to sell their V-core with Easy Mod out of the box.
 Check them out to get your V-core Pro with Easy Mod.

 ## Source